RESHAPE: The Butterfly Effect

 This year the exhibition has to move online to continue to showcase these important works made by Queer and Trans artists across Canada.
 Paddy was selected to come back as an alumni to celebrate TSG 11th: Eleventeen.
 To find out more information about exhibitions and view the stop animation created by PUFF Paddy, please check out: www.tsgexhibition.com

 - Rojelio Palacios

-Like a butterfly, my art is always evolving towards greater creativity, self-expression, and vitality.
+Like a butterfly, my art is always evolving toward greater creativity, self-expression, and vitality.
 When I cut paper, I feel like I am peeling back the layers to reveal a secret safe space - a place of change, hope, and life.
 I often dismantle my art and re-create new life for the pieces I make.
-Looking back and going through my archives of materials, I found a collection of coffee filters from a previous work that had been tie dyed with washable markers and airbrushed with stencils.
-Drawing inspiration from Chinese paper arts, I experimented with different ways to fold and cut out this magnificent, delicate creature that holds so much symbolic meaning.
+Looking back and going through my archives of materials, I found a collection of coffee filters from a previous work that had been tie-dyed with washable markers and airbrushed with stencils.
+Drawing inspiration from Chinese paper art, I experimented with different ways to fold and cut out this magnificent, delicate creature that holds so much symbolic meaning.
 I believe strongly that art has the power to transform uncertainty into deeper creativity and innovation.
 This has always been the case in my life and I’ve dedicated my art practice to bringing more love and kindness in a world where that’s often lacking.
 I hope that my work will continue to engage people and bring more awareness and action to social justice and equality.
 Reshape: The Butterfly Effect - conveys a powerful message of strength and hope to all dreamers and believers.
 The fight is not over!

 Generously Funded By